Hyperon spin correlation in high-energy heavy-ion collisions

 Within the constituent-quark model \cite{Fayyazuddin:1994wh,Yang:2017sdk}, the spin of $\Lambda$ ($\bar\Lambda$) is carried by the strange (anti-strange) quark.
 In analogy to the vector-meson spin alignment, one can also expect a spin correlation of hyperons and anti-hyperons that are produced in close proximity on the freeze-out hypersurface due to the fluctuating SFF, if the correlation length of the SFF extends over the size of a hadron.
 In this Letter, we compute spin correlations among $\Lambda$'s and $\bar\Lambda$'s at the freeze-out hypersurface in a (3+1)-D viscous hydrodynamical model, taking into account both the SFF and various hydrodynamic effects such as thermal vorticity, thermal shear, and the spin Hall effect.
 We demonstrate that the difference between ``same-sign" pairs ($\Lambda\Lambda$ or $\bar\Lambda\bar\Lambda$) and ``opposite-sign" pairs ($\Lambda\bar\Lambda$) is a sensitive observable to distinguish the SFF-induced polarization from the conventional hydrodynamic contributions.
 Our predicted spin correlations at RHIC-BES energies are significant and their measurement will shed light on the mechanisms of spin polarization and the nature of the SFF at high temperature.

-\paragraph{\bf Spin correlation.} For a relativistic spin-1/2 particle system, the spin state can be described by a polarization vector $P^{\mu}(x,p)$, which is a four-component function of phase-space coordinates.
+\paragraph{\bf Spin correlation.} For a relativistic spin-1/2 particle system, the spin state can be described by a polarization vector $P^{\mu}(x,p)$.
 For a two-particle system composed of particle $1$ and $2$, a straightforward definition of the spin correlation tensor is

 where $P_{i}^{\mu}$ denotes the polarization vector for particle $i$ with momentum $p_{i}^{\mu}$ at space-time point $x_{i}^{\mu}$.
 Here, $\left\langle \cdots\right\rangle $ includes the event-by-event average as well as the average over space-time points $x_{1}^{\mu}$ and $x_{2}^{\mu}$ weighted by particle densities.
 Since $P_{i}^{\mu}$ is orthogonal to $p_{i}^\mu$, it can be expressed in terms of the 3-components of the spin polarization in the particle's rest frame $(\mathcal{P}_{i,x}^{\text{rest}},\mathcal{P}_{i,y}^{\text{rest}},\mathcal{P}_{i,z}^{\text{rest}})$.
 One then finds that $C_{12}^{\mu\nu}$ contains only 9 independent degrees of freedom, related to the following $3\times3$ matrix